crabzilla/crabzilla/README.md

 1. A REST verticle to receive commands

 2. An eventbus consumer to handle commands.
 It will invoke your domain function with business code.
-There are samples using Vavr pattern matching or you can extend some very simple abstract classes from crabzila.stack package.
+There are [samples](crabzilla-example1/crabzilla-example1-core/src/main/java/crabzilla/example1/aggregates/customer/CustomerCmdHandlerFnJavaslang.java) using [Vavr](http://www.vavr.io/) pattern matching or you can extend some very simple [abstract classes](crabzilla-core/src/main/java/crabzilla/stack/AbstractCommandsHandlerFn.java) from crabzila.stack package.
 An interesting aspect: since your domain code is side effect free (well, except the EventsProjector), the side effects related to command handling will occurs within this verticle.
-Isolating your side effects is a goal of Functional  Programming.
+Isolating side effects is a goal of Functional Programming.

 3. An event store implementation.
 The current implementation is based on a relational database.
 Others may be implemented in the future but right now the goal is to help you to develop and deploy your domain with a very simple (but robust) software stack.
 The current example is based on MYSQL using JSON columns.